rotdrop/rhasspy-wake-raven-hermes/README.md

 1. Record yourself saying the wake word at least 3 times
 2. Trim silence around the audio and export 3 WAV files to a directory
     * WAV format should be 16-bit 16Khz mono
-3. Pass `--template-dir /path/to/directory` to `rhasspy-wake-raven-hermes` with the path to the directory with your WAV templates
+3. Pass `--keyword /path/to/directory` to `rhasspy-wake-raven-hermes` with the path to the directory with your WAV templates

+You may pass more than one `--keyword` with different WAV directories.
+It's recommended that you use `--average-templates` to reduce CPU usage.

 ## Running